yoe/SReview/README.md

 # SReview

-This SReview, a video review system.
+This is SReview, a video review system.
 It takes input files, stores their lengths in a database, combines those lengths and their starttime with a schedule it has of an event to see which talks are fully recorded, and creates a preview.
 After that, magic happens, and